 In a world driven by data, from the smallest lab experiment to the most complex engineering project, understanding significant digits is not just a matter of academic interest; it's a practical necessity.
 Imagine an engineer designing a bridge, relying on measurements that aren't properly represented with significant digits.
-The consequences could be catastrophic.
+In real terms, the consequences could be catastrophic.
 Similarly, in scientific research, misinterpreting significant digits can lead to flawed conclusions and wasted resources.
 That’s why it's essential to know why we use significant digits, how to identify them, and how to apply them correctly in calculations.

 Main Subheading